g3ngr33n/apparmor-profiles-hardened/apparmor.d/README.md

 * [Firefox configuration hardening](https://github.com/pyllyukko/user.js/)
 * [uMatrix](https://github.com/gorhill/uMatrix )

-*Firefox will not start if no profile are already available (.mozilla/firefox .cache/mozilla ...), run first firefox with apparmor disabled to create the basic directory / configuration file / cache... required.*
+*Firefox will not start if no profile are already available (.mozilla/firefox .cache/mozilla ...), run first firefox with apparmor disabled to create the basic directory / configuration file / cache... required.*~~

 ## Torbrowser

+Profile will no longer get update

-- torbutton plugins and noscript are working
+~~- torbutton plugins and noscript are working
 - Same restriction as Firefox

 Consider to set Safest level in the Security settings of the Tor button plugins

-*Torbrowser will not start if no profile are already available (.mozilla/torbrowser .cache/mozilla ...), run first torbrowser with apparmor disabled to create the basic directory / configuration file / cache... required.*
+*Torbrowser will not start if no profile are already available (.mozilla/torbrowser .cache/mozilla ...), run first torbrowser with apparmor disabled to create the basic directory / configuration file / cache... required.*~~

 ## Keepassx